 - PVC alternatives and synthetic blends – Performance varies significantly, with some newer formulations including grip-enhancing additives, though generally not matching natural options

-How do you improve grip on your existing yoga mat?
+How do you improve grip on your existing yoga mat for sweaty hands?

 - Microfiber yoga towels – Specifically designed grip-enhancement towels become grippier when damp, creating the opposite effect of traditional towels